radekmie/rg/README.md

 | Transformation `mangleSymbols`                  |    :heavy_check_mark:    | :heavy_multiplication_x: |
 | Transformation `normalizeTypes`                 |    :heavy_check_mark:    | :heavy_multiplication_x: |
 | Transformation `skipSelfAssignments`            |    :heavy_check_mark:    | :heavy_multiplication_x: |

-\* It's used only for syntaxt highlighting - other operations use the one from `interpreter_rust`.

 ## `interpreter_rust`